JasonMorgan/JasonMorgan.github.io/_posts/2012-03-16-flux-flagger-linkerd.md

 kubectl get service -n podinfo
 ```

 Once again very similar to our deployments we have some new services. `podinfo-primary` and `podinfo-canary` are newly created and , as their names suggest, they'll be used to handly traffic to both the primary, and canary versions of our applications.
+The flagger canary with Linkerd uses a `trafficsplit` object to handle progressive rollouts.
+You can learn more about traffic splits [here](https://github.com/servicemeshinterface/smi-spec/blob/main/apis/traffic-split/v1alpha4/traffic-split.md).
+The TL;DR is that a traffic split requires at least 3 services, an Apex svc to route traffic and 2 backend services, one for each service that will share some fo the traffic.

 ```text
 NAME              TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)    AGE